-Consultation has taken place with the Safeguarding Operational Group, YHG Balance for Better Group, YHG Equality Impact Assessors Group, Local Authority Safeguarding Boards and the Safeguarding Lead for the Customer Services Committee.
+Consultation has taken place with YHG Equality Impact Assessors Group, Local Authority Safeguarding Boards and the Safeguarding Lead for the Customer Services Committee.
 We have also consulted with customers with lived experience, as well as specialist domestic abuse services.

 4. Background and Context